graple-guillos/fem-interactive-rating-component/README.md

 ### Personal addition

 I added a button that toggles between a bright colorscheme and the default colorscheme of the challenge.
-I thought that it would be interesting and a challange to me as a javascript beginner.
+I thought that it would be interesting and a challenge to me as a javascript beginner.

 ## My process